 19. Wild Relative Species and new plant breeding technologies

 - 15th March 2021

 - Paperback ISBN:

-Dr Muhammad Tehseen Azhar B.Sc (Hons) Agri and M.Sc (Hons) in Plant Breeding and Genetics, University of Agriculture, Faisalabad (Pakistan) He joined the Department of Plant Breeding and Genetics University of Agriculture, Faisalabad as Lecturer, and teaching graduate and post graduate classes.
-His focus is screening segregating populations, resulting in the development of several bulks.
-Dr Azhar has specific interest in the development of cotton germplasm having non-Bt and Bt genes along with tolerance to abiotic stresses.
-He worked with Dr Richard Percy, Dr Lori L. Hinze and Dr Jame Frelichowsk during a Norman E. Borlaug Fellowship-2014 and has been appointed as Adjunct Lecturer at the School of Plant Biology, UWA.
-Dr Azhar has been nominated for the post of Chair of Germplam and Genetic Stock in International Cotton Genome Initiative (ICGI).
+Dr Muhammad Tehseen Azhar has joined the Department of Plant Breeding and Genetics University of Agriculture, Faisalabad-Pakistan during 2009 as Lecturer for teaching to graduate and post-graduate classes.
+His focus is screening and development of segregating population resulting in the development of several bulks of cotton with more yield and fibre traits.
+Dr Azhar has specific interest in the development of cotton germplasm having tolerance to biotic and abiotic stresses.
+Being a Borlaug Alumnus, he worked with various cotton geneticists namely, Dr Richard Percy, Dr Lori L. Hinze and Dr Jame Frelichowsk during a Norman E. Borlaug Fellowship at Texas A&M University and USDA-ARS, USA.
+Besides, Dr Azhar is Endeavour Alumnus and appointed as Adjunct Lecturer at the School of Plant Biology, UWA.
+Recently he is appointed as Adjunct Associate Professor, School of Agriculture Sciences, Zhengzhou University, Zhengzhou, China.
+In addition, Dr Azhar is appointed as a Chair of Germplam and Genetic Stock in International Cotton Genome Initiative (ICGI).

-Adjunct Lecturer, Department of Plant Breeding and Genetics, School of Plant Biology, UWA
+Lecturer, Department of Plant Breeding and Genetics, University of Agriculture, Faisalabad, Pakistan

 Elsevier.com visitor survey

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.